 USGA Women's Team

-The 2015 event will be Sept.
-10-12 at Dalhousie Golf Club in Cape Girardeau, MO.
+The 2017 Championship will be Sept.
+26 - 28 at The Club at Las Campanas, Santa Fe, New Mexico.
 The competition consists of three days of 18-hole stroke play with the lowest two scores for each team counted each day.
 The team with the lowest aggregate score through 54 holes is the champion.

 Louisiana’s State Amateur and Mid-Amateur champions are automatic selections to the team.
 If the Amateur champion happens to be a college player, then the runner-up finisher gets that spot.
 The third spot has generally been decided by letting the automatic qualifiers decide who they want as their third teammate.
 Because the course is played at about 6200 yards, our top players seem to know who would best be able to handle that yardage.